pamelafox/pamelafox/README.md

 ### 🏳️‍🌈 Happy Pride! 🏳️‍🌈 May everyone love freely. 👩🏽‍❤️‍💋‍👩🏼 👨🏼‍❤️‍👨🏿 👩🏻‍❤️‍👨🏼

-I'm Pamela Fox, a Cloud Advocate in Python at Microsoft. 🐍 ☁️ Upcoming talks: [PyGotham](https://2023.pygotham.tv/), [GitHub Universe](https://githubuniverse.com/)
+I'm Pamela Fox, a Cloud Advocate in Python at Microsoft. 🐍 ☁️ Upcoming talks: [FlaskCon 2023](https://flaskcon.com/2023/)

 If you're looking to get started with Python on Azure, here are my Azure-related repositories: